JanizzaCao/Janice_Cao_projects/README.md

 # Janice_Cao_projects
 The practical projects I've done or doing to improve my understanding of data analysis and relevent skills.
+Table of Contents:
+1. Airbnb Beijing rental data analysis
+2.

 ## Airbnb Beijing rental data analysis
 1. Introduction: Based on the Airbnb Beijing accommodation information list, the report analyses the information that relates to price range, the amount of acommodation, the number of host and reviews.